-Many ecotourism operators working within national parks and other protected areas are already eco-certified and demonstrate a commitment to best-practice business operations and minimal impact on the natural environment.
-The requirement for all tourism operators authorised under long-term agreements to be ecotourism certified demonstrates the importance of these ambitions.
-It sends a strong message to the market that tourism operators in national parks are best-practice, providing a competitive positioning for Queensland as a leading ecotourism destination.
+Many ecotourism operators working within national parks and other protected areas are already certified and demonstrate a commitment to best-practice business operations and minimal impact on the natural environment.
+The requirement for all tourism operators authorised under long-term commercial activity agreements (agreements) to be certified by an endorsed organisation demonstrates the importance of these ambitions.
+It sends a strong message to the market that tourism operators in national parks are of high quality, employing best-practice, providing a competitive positioning for Queensland as a leading ecotourism destination.

-All long-term commercial activity agreement (agreement) holders and ecotourism operators conducting their ecotourism experiences within the protected area estate must have commenced their ecotourism certification process within 12 months of entering into an agreement and must finalise certification within 18 months of entering into an agreement.
-Ecotourism certification must be maintained for the life of the agreement.
+All long-term agreement holders and ecotourism operators conducting their ecotourism experiences within the protected area estate must have commenced their certification process within 12 months of entering into an agreement and must finalise certification within 18 months of entering into an agreement.
+Certification must be maintained for the life of the agreement.

-Information on the type of ecotourism certification operators will need to achieve is provided below.
+Information on the type of certification operators will need to achieve is provided below.

 - A set of best practices that effectively covers the nominated key areas (below).